genomicsclass/leanpub/manuscript/getting_started.md

 ## Installing R

-R markdown document for this section available from [https://github.com/genomicsclass/labs/tree/master/course1/getting_started.Rmd](https://github.com/genomicsclass/labs/tree/master/course1/getting_started.Rmd)
+R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course1/getting_started.Rmd).

 The first step is to install R. You can download and install R from the [Comprehensive R Archive Network](https://cran.r-project.org/) (CRAN).
 It is relatively straightforward, but if you need further help you can try the following resources: